cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

-This tool is useful in scenarios where multiple objects in an image are annotated with one shape, and there is a need to slice this label into multiple labels.
+This tool is useful in scenarios where multiple objects in an image are annotated with one shape, and there is a need to slice this shape into multiple parts.

 ![Slicing tool](/images/slicing-tool-01.jpg)